Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 ### Download and Install the etcd binaries

-At the time of this writing etcd for ARM was not supported and no downloads were available, so I had to build it from source on a Raspberry Pi.
+At the time of this writing etcd for ARM was not supported and downloads were not available, so it was built from the source files on a Raspberry Pi.
 To save you the time and trouble, I'm providing the version I built as part of the repository hosting this tutorial.

 ```